flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/throttle-calibration.md

 .md-typeset details {
     font-size: .8rem;
 }
+.md-typeset .admonition.danger {
+    font-size: 1rem;
+    margin-bottom: 0;
+}
 </style>

 ## Microsoft Flight Simulator Control Options

+!!! danger "DO NOT SKIP THIS ENTIRE SECTION"

+{--

+Please ensure this section is **NOT SKIPPED** to ensure your throttle will perform with our aircraft!

+--}

 ### 1. Create a Separate Controller Profile in Microsoft Flight Simulator